 BCAAs vs. EAAs for Muscle Growth

 Unlike BCAAs, EAAs contain all nine essential amino acids that the body cannot produce on its own—including the three BCAAs.
-Because of this, EAAs provide a complete amino acid solution for stimulating muscle repair, enhancing endurance, and maximizing recovery.
+Specific amino acids such as leucine, isoleucine, and valine are especially important for muscle growth and recovery.
+Because of this, EAAs provide a complete solution for stimulating muscle repair, enhancing endurance, and maximizing recovery.

 Why EAAs Are Superior to BCAAs